Skip to content

 Setup

 The chat plugin is included in manifest.js with all core plugins.
-It activates when manifest.json contains an ai (or chat) block, or whenever it's declared in data-plugins.
+It loads automatically when $chat appears in your page's markup, or when manifest.json contains an ai or chat entry (a config block, or "chat": true).
+It can also be declared in data-plugins, where the + prefix adds it alongside the default plugins.

 <link rel="manifest" href="/manifest.json">